ycpcs/cs320-spring2024/index.md

 * **Jan 26** - [Lab01: HTML/CSS Resume](labs/lab01.html) is posted and is **due by Noon, Sunday, 2-4-24**.
 * **Jan 26** - [Lab00: Using ChatGPT](labs/lab00.html) is posted and is **due before class, Wednesday, 1-31-24**.

 * **Jan 26** - [CS320 Preparation Exam](./CS320-Sp24-Prep-Exam.txt) is **due before class, Monday, 1-29-24**.
-Download/print/copy the document and follow the instructions in the document.
-Fill in your answers directly on the "exam" document and submit to the CS320 Preparation Exam project under CS320, Spring 2024 on Marmoset.
+Download/copy the "exam" document and follow the instructions in the document.
+Fill your answers in directly on the document and submit to the CS320 Preparation Exam project under CS320, Spring 2024 on Marmoset.

 * **Jan 26** - Please verify that you can access your Marmoset account for CS320-Sp24.
 We will be using Marmoset for several submissions.
 If you forgot your password, please email me and I will generate a new one for you.